 With each unique specification there is a first time for everything.
 It is always possible that unexpected developments can arise.

-Practical consideration in terms of material performance and / or machine capabilities can therefore cause some variation to the originally specified requirements.
-Tolerances with specially made items are generally looser than those for manufactured parts.
+Practical considerations, in terms of material performance and / or machine capabilities, can result in some variations to the originally specified requirements.
+Tolerances, with specially fabricated items, are normally looser than those for mass produced manufactured parts (by others).

 Component size can have a critical bearing on overall job cost effectiveness.
 Closely compare preferred size requirements to standard stock configurations.
 Small dimensional adjustments are often possible and can achieve significant financial savings.